sy-cui/DistMeshPy/README.md

-# PyDistMesh
+# DistMeshPy

-PyDistMesh is a Python implementation of the [DistMesh](http://persson.berkeley.edu/distmesh/) algorithm based on the original MATLAB implementation.
+DistMeshPy is a Python implementation of the [DistMesh](http://persson.berkeley.edu/distmesh/) algorithm based on the original MATLAB implementation.

 ## Features